gwos/tcg/minikube/README.md

 # Local Development Infra

 This directory structure has the tools and scripts to run the necessary development infrastructure locally in a minikube environment.
+The scripts and manifests in here will setup a `picasa-local` namespace with all the infra and services used for development and debugging.

 ## Prerequisites
 * virtualbox (https://www.virtualbox.org/)